LaviJ/Kickstarter-Analysis/README.md

 2. Conclusion 2 : As the months from May to August are between spring and summer, we can also conclude that most of the pledgers look for activities to do during these months and hence this output could be seasonal.

 - What can you conclude about the Outcomes based on Goals?
-From the analysis based on outcomes, its concluded that the project goal should be under $5000 or less in order to be atleast 70% successful.
+From the analysis based on outcomes, its concluded that the project goal should be under $5000 or less in order to be at least 70% successful.

 - What are some limitations of this dataset?
 The main and biggest limitation of the data set is the actual reason of the failure of the project.
 There could be various reasons for failure like preferences of pledgers, the time of the project, previous history of the launching organization, cultural differences of the pledgers in different countries, age of the pledgers, the state of the economy of the country during the launch, the buying power of the pledgers.